Is Saving $1,000 a Month Good? A Clear Guide to Your Financial Future

 Your Children’s College

 Many parents choose to help their children pay for college.
-If you plan to, saving for it ahead of time will make it much easier whether you decide to pay for all of it or offset a portion of your total bill.
+If you plan to, saving for it ahead of time will make it much easier, whether you decide to foot the bill for all of it or offset a portion of your total bill.

 General Savings

 Once you define your goal, you also need to put a number on it.
 How much do you need to save to reach it?
-For some things, such as buying a car or saving for a down payment, the answer may be clear and obvious.
+The answer may be clear and obvious for some things, such as buying a car or saving for a down payment.
 For others, such as saving for retirement, there are more variables to consider, and the number might be harder to define.
-In those cases, it may be helpful to think of a range of values that your target is likely to fall within.
+In those cases, it may be helpful to think of a range of values your target will likely fall within.

 Find Banks With the Best Savings Account Rates